Skip to main content

 Type Coercion

-1. Null or empty string — stored as NULL regardless of the target type.
+1. Null or empty string — stored as an empty string.
+The destination database handles null conversion.